awsdocs/aws-doc-sdk-examples/python/README.rst

 `tools/pylintrc <tools/pylintrc>`_.
 To run
 pylint with this configuration, use the ``--rcfile`` option.

-For example, to check s3.py, run:
+For example, to check s3.py, run the following.

 ::